palladiumkenya/kenyaemr-esm-3.x/packages/esm-radiology-app/README.md

 # ESM Radiology App

-This is a frontend module that provides imaging functionality.
+This is a frontend module that provides imaging functionality to KenyaEMR.